 Get your adrenaline pumping on a multi-hour adventure zipping above water and the treetops at Empower Adventures in Oldsmar.
 This zip line adventure park boasts five zip lines, the longest of which is 650 feet, a 200-foot suspension bridge over water, plus fun challenges along the way like rope bridges and log swings.
 Options include the Zip Line Adventure, Moonlight Canopy Tour (select weekends), and the romantic Sunset Zip Line Adventure (Saturdays and Sundays).
 Reservations in advance are required.

-Check out our guide to Four Places to Go Ziplining in Tampa Bay for more inspiration.
+Check out our guide to Five Places to Go Ziplining in Tampa Bay for more inspiration.

 4. Myakka River State Park